conrad-mukai/terraform-aws-network/README.md

     ssh 172.16.0.6

-This transparently authenticates you at the bastion and then tunnel through to the web server.
+This transparently authenticates you at the bastion and then tunnels through to the web server.
 There are many other tricks you can play with the bastion such as creating tunnels for other tools such as command line SQL clients or web browsers with the ssh -L option.
 Or do full on SOCKS proxy with the FoxyProxy